 Figure 9.
 Switch connected to ZED Box

-This initial part of setup involved many issues.
+This initial part of getting the equipment setup involved many issues.
 One of the biggest issues was networking related.
 Initial attempts at connecting the ZED box to the school’s network via the switch to be able to access the camera remotely were unsuccessful as the school’s infrastructure didn’t allow it.
 Other local networking issues arose involving the static vs dynamic IP configuration of the ZED box.

 Once access to the ZED box and ZED camera was established the calibration and basic setup of the camera to be able to take appropriate recordings was the next step.
 Utilizing the ZED API integrated with the ZED SDK on the ZED Box, it was simple to connect to the ZED Camera and capture a recording.
 Some of the image settings weren’t adequate for the scene and had to be tweaked, including the exposure, gamma, and white balance.
 There seemed to be a few bugs with the camera that made this process difficult.
 The ‘auto’ versions of these settings were often ineffective.
 Figure 10 and 11 show common occurrences when capturing images with the ZED camera where the auto exposure and auto white balance wouldn’t behave adequately.